Links on Android Authority may earn us a commission. Learn more.

 Colors | Fitbit Versa 3 Black/Black aluminum, Pink Clay/Soft Gold aluminum, Midnight/Soft Gold aluminum | Fitbit Versa 4 Black/Graphite aluminum, Waterfall Blue/Platinum aluminum, Pink Sand/Copper Rose aluminum, Beet Juice/Copper Rose aluminum |

-Even with the launch of the Fitbit Versa 4, the Versa 3 remains a compelling wearable.
-We stand by our claim that it’s among the best smartwatches for most people, considering its regular price dips.
-It may still be.
-Be aware that the Versa 3 likely won’t get the new software featured on the Versa 4.
-You’ll also have to make peace with that capacitive button.
+Even with the Fitbit Versa 4 in play, the Versa 3 remains a compelling wearable.
+We stand by our claim that it’s among the best smartwatches for most people, especially considering its regular price dips.
+Be aware that the Versa 3 won’t get the new software featured on the Versa 4.
+You’ll also have to make peace with that awkward capacitive button.
 But if you can live with its quirks, the older Fitbit UI, and fewer exercise modes, there’s no honest-to-goodness reason to upgrade to the Versa 4.
-It’s still a stellar fitness smartwatch.
+The Versa 3 is still a stellar fitness smartwatch.

-New users, take note.
-The Fitbit Versa 4’s changes should make for a more mature, refined smartwatch experience.
-The return of a physical button may be reason enough to upgrade for some.
-Still, that relatively low $229 launch price places the Versa 4 in good stead, especially when viewed alongside its contemporaries.
-Then there’s the evident influence of Google.
-If you must have Maps and Wallet on your Fitbit, the Versa 4 is the one.
-But be well aware of the features it lacks, including Google Assistant support, music controls, and third-party app support.
+New Fitbit users: take note.
+We find that the Fitbit Versa 4’s changes make for a mature, refined smartwatch experience.
+The return of a physical button is reason enough to upgrade.
+That relatively low $229 launch price places the Versa 4 in good stead, especially when viewed alongside its rivals from other companies.
+However, the Versa 4’s lack of smart features blemishes its improvements.

 What do you think of the Fitbit Versa 4?
 Will you be upgrading?
 Let us know in the poll below.